 Grounding

-This involves naming 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing you can taste.
-It engages multiple senses to bring attention to the present moment.
+Name 5 things you see, 4 you can touch, 3 you hear, 2 you smell, and 1 you taste.
+This helps focus your mind on what’s around you.

 Be like a tree.
 Stay grounded.
 Connect with your roots.
 Turn over a new leaf.
 Bend before you break.
 Enjoy your unique natural beauty.
 Keep growing.